-The Climb is our series that highlights a top-selling item from brands both established and buzzworthy.
-In these monthly features, you'll hear straight from the brands about the fascinating history of how one extra-special piece exceeded expectations and became a forever product.
-This month's focus is on the seemingly simple Essie Ballet Slippers nail polish, which earned the Royal stamp of approval back in 1989.
-Find the story behind the most buzzed-about product below.
+Cult Status is our series that highlights an iconic item from brands both established and buzz-worthy.
+In these features, you'll discover the fascinating history of how one extra-special piece exceeded expectations and became a forever product.
+This time, the focus is on Essie’s Ballet Slippers Nail Polish.

 Walk into any nail salon on planet Earth and you’ll likely find several dozen pale pink polishes lining the wall, each shade within one barely decipherable degree of difference from one another.
 Yet, within that sea of soft pink polishes, there's one bottle that reigns supreme: Essie Ballet Slippers, a best-selling nail polish shade for decades.
 It’s the quintessential pale pink that rules the category and has earned a very reputable stamp of approval from the Queen herself — along with celebrities, brides, and just about anyone who’s ever treated themselves to a manicure.